Exploring Medieval Edinburgh

 Scottish History: Medieval Edinburgh

 Edinburgh is steeped in history and heritage.
 Which is why it’s one of the most fascinating and beautiful capitals in the world.
 For those interested in medieval history, particularly from the 1100s to the early 1500s (in the High and Late Middle Ages), there is much to explore here in Edinburgh.
-In the Old Town, preserved historical buildings and streets form part of the UNESCO World Heritage Site
+In the Old Town, preserved historical buildings and streets form part of the UNESCO World Heritage Site.

 King David I founded Edinburgh’s Old Town in the 12th century.
 Protected by the royal fortress, the town was one of Scotland’s earliest royal boroughs.
 And today, you can see examples of medieval architecture as you stroll through the Old Town.
 So, follow in the footsteps of kings and queens and invading armies, as you explore this magnificent part of the city.